CB Dynamics 365 to SharePoint Permissions Replicator

 From the activity log view shown above in Figure 31, you can browse older logs, filter by specific log types (1), navigate to older pages (2) and search for specific text (3).

 - Debug: Internal information that could be used to troubleshooting.

 - Info: General information from the CB Replicator service.

 - Warn: Warning messages

 - Permission Write: Permissions written to SharePoint.

-In this document we described how to configure and run the CRM SharePoint Permissions Replicator.
-Shall you need any assistance or have further questions please contact the support team of CRM SharePoint Permissions Replicator at our email address email@example.com or via the support form https://saas.connecting-software.com/Support/Create .
+If you need any assistance or have any question, please contact the support team of CB Dynamics 365 to SharePoint Permissions Replicator at our email address email@example.com or via the support form https://saas.connecting-software.com/Support/Create .
 We will get back to you as soon as we can.